agrim123/agrim123.github.io/about/index.md

 layout: page
 ---

+> We act as though comfort and luxury were the chief requirements of life, when all that we need to make us happy is something to be enthusiastic about. - *Einstein*

 Hola, my name is __Agrim Mittal__ and I’m a pre-final year undergraduate student at IIT Roorkee.

 I am a coding enthusiast with a keen interest in computer security.